sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

   - pycondor
 toc: true
 toc_label: "Table of contents"
-excerpt: "A tutorial on creating HTCondor workflows with PyCondor."
 ---

 Often the need arises to perform a series of tasks that are related to one another.
 For example, you might have a workflow that's something like "do task A, then do task B, and then do task C".
 These dependencies, task A must be done before task B and task B must be done before task C, can be encapsulated in a directed acyclic graph (DAG).
 There are many libraries and frameworks for constructing and executing DAGs.
 One in particular, [HTCondor](https://research.cs.wisc.edu/htcondor/), I utilize in my work.